Pampyz/TRADING-GAME/README.md

 <h1> Practical setting </h1>

-The full game consists of <i> agents</i>, each possessing <i>assets</i>, a <i>utility function</i>, and <i>time</i>.
+The full game consists of <i> agents</i>, each possessing <i>assets</i> and a <i>utility function</i>.
 There also exist <i> marketplaces </i> where agents can trade assets.
 Each actor can at every step take one of several <i>actions</i>, determined by the current state and the specifics of the game at hand.

 In this brief explanation of the full game, every word in italics corresponds to a class in the implementation of the game.
 Also, the words actor & agent mean the same thing.
 Due to the complexity of the full game, many experiments are run on reduced variants of it.

 <h3> Agents </h3>
-Every agent possesses a certain quantity of assets, a utility function, and time.
+Every agent possesses a certain quantity of assets and a utility function.
+The utility function evaluates how satisfied the agent is with its assets.
 Time can be considered a special asset, it reduces every timestep until it reaches zero, then the agent dies.
-The goal for every agent is to find a policy that maximizes their own specific utility function.
 Some actors are 'dummys' and always act according to a specific policy (ex. randomly), without learning.
+Most agents however, are driven to change and improve their policy to act in a way that maximizes their own specific utility function.

 <h3>Assets</h3>
 An typical asset has a global <i>stock</i> corresponding to the amount existing, a global <i>supply</i> corresponding to how much more of the asset is created (or destroyed) every time-step.
-The supply can be dependent on the actions of the actors.
+The supply can be dependent on the actions of the actors, or fixed, depending on the experiment.

+An important asset is 'time' - usually starts as x steps and decreases.

 Some special assets are 'knowledge', giving.

+Contracts can also be formed - example a loan can be taken which will cause the contract to cause a negative rent payment every time-step.

+Other assets that can be defined

 In general, there are defined relations between assets, Also there are graph relations between them -> relation